pivot-access-ltd/bma-offline-docs/src/subnet-management.backup.md

 1. Lease addresses for DHCP from a reserved dynamic IP range
 2. Assign static addresses not included in a reserved IP range, typically via 'Auto assign' IP allocation mode for a node.

+rad-begin /deb/2.9/cli
+See [Concepts and terms](/t/concepts-and-terms/785#heading--ip-ranges) for an explanation of the two kinds of reserved IP ranges MAAS uses and [Post-commission configuration](/t/commission-machines/2476#heading--post-commission-configuration) for information on IP allocation modes. rad-end

+rad-begin /deb/2.9/ui
+See [Concepts and terms](/t/concepts-and-terms/785#heading--ip-ranges) for an explanation of the two kinds of reserved IP ranges MAAS uses and [Post-commission configuration](/t/commission-machines/2477#heading--post-commission-configuration) for information on IP allocation modes. rad-end

+rad-begin /deb/3.0/cli
+See [Concepts and terms](/t/concepts-and-terms/785#heading--ip-ranges) for an explanation of the two kinds of reserved IP ranges MAAS uses and [Post-commission configuration](/t/commission-machines/3875#heading--post-commission-configuration) for information on IP allocation modes. rad-end

+rad-begin /deb/3.0/ui
+See [Concepts and terms](/t/concepts-and-terms/785#heading--ip-ranges) for an explanation of the two kinds of reserved IP ranges MAAS uses and [Post-commission configuration](/t/commission-machines/3876#heading--post-commission-configuration) for information on IP allocation modes. rad-end

+rad-begin /snap/2.9/cli
+See [Concepts and terms](/t/concepts-and-terms/785#heading--ip-ranges) for an explanation of the two kinds of reserved IP ranges MAAS uses and [Post-commission configuration](/t/commission-machines/2470#heading--post-commission-configuration) for information on IP allocation modes. rad-end

+rad-begin /snap/2.9/ui
+See [Concepts and terms](/t/concepts-and-terms/785#heading--ip-ranges) for an explanation of the two kinds of reserved IP ranges MAAS uses and [Post-commission configuration](/t/commission-machines/2471#heading--post-commission-configuration) for information on IP allocation modes. rad-end

+rad-begin /snap/3.0/cli
+See [Concepts and terms](/t/concepts-and-terms/785#heading--ip-ranges) for an explanation of the two kinds of reserved IP ranges MAAS uses and [Post-commission configuration](/t/commission-machines/3873#heading--post-commission-configuration) for information on IP allocation modes. rad-end

+rad-begin /snap/3.0/ui
-See [Concepts and terms](/t/concepts-and-terms/785#heading--ip-ranges) for an explanation of the two kinds of reserved IP ranges MAAS uses and [Post-commission configuration](/t/commission-machines/nnnn#heading--post-commission-configuration) for information on IP allocation modes.
+See [Concepts and terms](/t/concepts-and-terms/785#heading--ip-ranges) for an explanation of the two kinds of reserved IP ranges MAAS uses and [Post-commission configuration](/t/commission-machines/3874#heading--post-commission-configuration) for information on IP allocation modes. rad-end

 <a href="#heading--unmanaged-subnets"><h2 id="heading--unmanaged-subnets">Unmanaged subnets</h2></a>